What to know about trading BTG after the fork.

 Optimistically, one might see this as contributing to BTG’s success in the long run.
 Much of the value of BTC is predicated on the assumption that it will someday become the new global currency, and become almost unfathomably valuable.

-A properly decentralised currency might have a better chance of actually going all the way.
+A properly decentralized currency might have a better chance of actually going all the way.
 Also, the GPU-based mining could lead to a much wider range of BTG “shareholders” around the world, rather than having the currency’s value centered around smaller groups of wealthy investors.
 This might make it more robust and reduce volatility.

 On the other hand

-One might consider whether or not BTG’s new mining architecture can effectively decentralise the currency, and whether that will necessarily be good for its value.
+One might consider whether or not BTG’s new mining architecture can effectively decentralize the currency, and whether that will necessarily be good for its value.
 In some ways, BTC’s increased centralisation and “potential for abuse” might be helping drive its growth.

 There have also been a number of snags, such as a distributed denial-of-service (DDOS) attack shortly after launch which prevented it from functioning, according to Motherboard, and a potential range of technical issues.